Description of the Teaching Internship

-- Communicate about and discuss all phases of experience with both the school site supervisor and the university supervisor.
+- Communicate about and discuss all phases of experience with both the classroom mentor teacher and the university supervisor.

-- Receive feedback from structured observations, including conferencing and suggestions for improvement, from the school site supervisor and university supervisor.
+- Receive feedback from structured observations, including conferencing and suggestions for improvement, from the classroom mentor teacher and university supervisor.

-- Practice the skills identified in the Student Teacher Assessment instrument.
+- Practice the skills identified in the Teacher Intern Assessment Instrument.

 - Gain knowledge of classroom and school practices and policies.